abelaneiros/camunda-testing-example/README.md

 # camunda-testing-example

-PROBLEM (in **main** branch):
+TESTING PROBLEM (in **main** branch):
-1. A principal process with 2 call to subprocess.
+1. A principal process (CamundaExample2.bpmn) that calls 2 subprocesses.
-2. A test that mock the first call, and execute the second one.
+2. Call Activity1 is mocked
+3. Call Activity2 is deployed and executed as part of the test

 ![Camunda principal process](model-principal.png)